Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning

 Initially, with $D\in \mathbb{R}^{M\times 2}$ (we have $2$ cosmological parameters) and $C\in \mathbb{R}^{M\times M}$, one would be unable to calculate the Fisher matrix as in Eq.\ \ref{eq:Fish} if $M$ exceeds the number of simulations.
 With a binning matrix, one would instead perform:

 In this way, we are now inverting an $N\times N$ matrix instead of an $M\times M$ matrix.
 Therefore, we want the value of $N$ to be much smaller than the number of fiducial simulations.
 Everything so far simply applies to general $N\times M$ linear transformations beyond just binning matrices.
-Compared to general linear transformations, binning is more intuitive and interpretable while having fewer free parameters, thus reducing the chance of overfitting.
+Compared with general linear transformations, binning is more intuitive and interpretable while having fewer free parameters, thereby reducing the risk of overfitting.